GENERAL REGULATIONS ON STUDENT CONDUCT AND DISCIPLINARY SANCTIONS

 ACADEMIC AND CLASSROOM MISCONDUCT

-- Disruptive behavior in the classroom may be defined as, but not limited to, behavior that obstructs or disrupts the learning environment (e.g., offensive language, harassment of students or professors, repeated outbursts from a student which disrupts the flow of instruction or prevents concentration on the subject taught, failure to cooperate in maintaining classroom decorum, etc.), emailing or text messaging, and the continued use of any electronic or other noise or light emitting device which disturbs others (e.g., disturbing noises from cell phones, laptop computers, games, etc.).
+- Disruptive behavior in the classroom may be defined as, but not limited to, behavior that obstructs or disrupts the learning environment (e.g., offensive language, harassment of students or professors, repeated outbursts from a student which disrupt the flow of instruction or prevent concentration on the subject taught, failure to cooperate in maintaining classroom decorum, etc.), emailing or text messaging, and the continued use of any electronic or other noise or light-emitting device which disturbs others (e.g., disturbing noises from cell phones, laptop computers, games, etc.).

 - A student may not drop or withdraw from a course when he or she is suspected of academic misconduct to avoid a penalty for academic misconduct.